Propofol: Recreational use

 Recreational use of the drug via self-administration has been reported but is relatively rare due to its potency and the level of monitoring required for safe use.
 Critically, a steep dose-response curve makes recreational use of propofol very dangerous, and deaths from self-administration continue to be reported.
 The short-term effects sought via recreational use include mild euphoria, hallucinations, and disinhibition.

 Recreational use of the drug has been described among medical staff, such as anesthetists who have access to the drug.
 It is reportedly more common among anesthetists on rotations with short rest periods, as usage generally produces a well-rested feeling.
 Long-term use has been reported to result in addiction.

-Attention to the risks of off-label use of propofol increased in August 2009, after the release of the Los Angeles County coroner's report that musician Michael Jackson was killed by a mixture of propofol and the benzodiazepine drugs lorazepam, midazolam, and diazepam on 25 June 2009.
+Attention to the risks of off-label use of propofol increased in August 2009, after the release of a coroner's report finding that musician Michael Jackson was killed by a mixture of propofol and the benzodiazepine drugs lorazepam, midazolam, and diazepam on 25 June 2009.
 According to a 22 July 2009 search warrant affidavit unsealed by the district court of Harris County, Texas, Jackson's physician, Conrad Murray, administered 25 milligrams of propofol diluted with lidocaine shortly before Jackson's death.

 Manufacturing

-Propofol as a commercial sterile emulsified formulation is considered difficult to manufacture.
+Propofol, as a commercial sterile emulsified formulation, is considered difficult to manufacture.

 It was initially formulated in Cremophor for human use, but this original formulation was implicated in an unacceptable number of anaphylactic events.
 It was eventually manufactured as a 1% emulsion in soybean oil.
 Sterile emulsions represent complex formulation, the stability of which is dependent on the interplay of many factors such as micelle size and distribution.